MLHale/cybr4580/projects/milestone2.md

-# CYBR4580/8950 Project Milestone 2: Prototype and Research Paper Outline
+# CYBR4580 Project Milestone 2: Prototype Deliverable

 **Submit on canvas, make sure to include a link to your github repo** **Add Dr. Hale as a collaborator on your GitHub Repo**